Scale-discretised ridgelet transform on the sphere: Introduction

-However, the effectiveness of wavelets on the sphere is limited when it comes to representing highly anisotropic signal content, such as lines or curvilinear structures.
-Directional scale-discretised wavelets on the sphere \cite{wiaux:2007:sdw, leistedt:s2let_axisym, mcewen:2013:waveletsxv, mcewen:s2let_spin, mcewen:s2let_localisation} go some way to addressing this shortcoming by allowing signal content to be probed not only in scale and position but also in orientation.
-Furthermore, the steerability property of scale-discretised wavelets means that signal content at any continuous orientation can be probed from a finite set of basis orientations.
-Nevertheless, geometric properties of structures are not exploited.
+However, the effectiveness of wavelets on the sphere is limited for highly anisotropic signal content.
+Directional scale-discretised wavelets on the sphere \cite{wiaux:2007:sdw, leistedt:s2let_axisym, mcewen:2013:waveletsxv, mcewen:s2let_spin, mcewen:s2let_localisation} go some way to addressing this shortcoming, however geometric properties of structures are not exploited.
 In Euclidean space, alternative transforms such as ridgelets and curvelets have been devised for such a purpose \cite{candes:1999:ridgelets, candes:1999:curvelets, candes:2005a, candes:2005b}, which in turn (may) rely on the Radon transform \cite{radon:1917, radon:1986}.

 The spherical Radon transform, also called the Funk-Radon transform, is constructed from the integration of a signal along great circles \cite{funk:1916}.
-The spherical Radon transform finds direct use in practical applications, such as diffusion magnetic resonance imaging (MRI) \cite{tuch:2004}, for example, but is also useful as a building block in the construction of other transforms.
-In this article we present a novel take on the spherical Radon transform, viewing it as a convolution with a kernel defined by a Dirac delta function in colatitude, such that it is non-zero along the equatorial great circle only.
-Viewing the spherical Radon transform in this manner helps to aid intuition, which leads to a straightforward derivation of its harmonic action.
-The harmonic representation of the spherical Radon transform has been presented previously \cite{anderson:2005, descoteaux:2007, hess:2006}, however the resulting derivations are more complicated.
-In addition, we show that inversion of the spherical Radon transform is well-posed for signals that exhibit antipodal symmetry.
-While techniques that attempt to invert the spherical Radon transform are typically approximate \cite{andersson:1988, klein:2003, louis:2011, regnier:2013}, our approach is exact.
+In this letter we present a novel take on the spherical Radon transform, viewing it as a convolution with a kernel defined by a Dirac delta function in colatitude, such that it is non-zero along the equatorial great circle only.
+Viewing the spherical Radon transform in this manner helps to aid intuition, which leads to a straightforward derivation of its harmonic action (presented previously \cite{anderson:2005, descoteaux:2007, hess:2006} in an alternative manner).
+In addition, we show that inversion of the spherical Radon transform is well-posed for signals that exhibit antipodal symmetry, \textit{e.g.} in MRI analysis.
+While techniques that attempt to invert the spherical Radon transform are typically approximate \cite{andersson:1988, klein:2003, louis:2011, regnier:2013}, our inversion is exact and explicit.